Students' union: Norway

 In Norway, every university is instructed and required by law to have a student union elected by the students at the university.
 Additionally, Norwegian law requires two students to be appointed as members of the board of directors for all universities.
 The goal for every student union is to act as the official voice of the students towards the university's administration and rector, informing them on the students' perspectives on most issues at the institution, either academic or administrative.
 They often additionally seek to improve their school environment through encouraging social, cultural and other extracurricular events in the local community.
 Each student union in Norway is governed by a board of directors that is elected directly from the Student Council.
 In addition, most upper secondary schools in Norway are affiliated with the School Student Union of Norway.

 Portugal

 In Portugal, every university, polytechnic institute and any other higher education schools has their own students' unions.
 Union organizations are generally aimed to organize and promote extracurricular activities such as sports and culture events, parties, and academic festivities.
 At the same time, they also act as "labour unions for students" promoting and defending the students' points of view and rights, and dealing with the teaching institutions and the State's education agencies policies.
 The oldest union of Portugal is the Associação Académica de Coimbra (founded in 1887) which belongs to the students of the University of Coimbra.
-The biggest students' union is Associação dos Estudantes do Instituto Superior Técnico (AEIST).
+The biggest students' union is Associação Académica da Universidade de Lisboa.